wp-plugins/loco-translate/readme.txt

 == Screenshots ==

 1. Translating strings in the browser with the Loco PO Editor.
+2. Listing of all available translation files installed.

 == Changelog ==

+= 1.1.2 =
+* Added dutch translations

 = 1.1.1 =
 * Added country flag icons